Launching HFIR MLPs: A Service Targeting Total Returns In The Oil And Gas MLP Sector

 HFI Research MLPs

 HFI Research is excited to announce its new service: HFI Research MLPs.
-Our new service will capitalize on the tremendous opportunities available in the midstream oil & gas MLP sector.
+Our new service will capitalize on the tremendous opportunities available in the midstream oil and gas MLP sector.

 Why MLPs?